kaushikpaul34/LendingClubCaseStudy/README.md

 ## Technologies Used
-- library - version 3.0
+- Python - version 3.0

 ## Contact